-When I took a bite of this Plant-based Banh Mi for the first time it was full of impressions.
-I honestly didn’t think I could make as good Banh Mi as I used to have with crispy pork belly or grilled bbq chicken but I was WRONG.
-Just a bit of creativity, research and practice I was able to create a bomb diggity dot come Banh Mi at home!
-I tried a few different proteins for Banh Mi and so far this lemongrass tofu is my absolute favorite.
-Mushrooms or tempeh will be great substitutes if you prefer but seriously you must try this lemongrass tofu too!
+When I took a bite of this Plant-based Banh Mi for the first time, it was full of impressions.
+I honestly didn’t think I could make as good Banh Mi as I used to have with crispy pork belly or grilled bbq chicken, but I was WRONG.
+Just a bit of creativity, research, and practice, I created a bomb diggity dot come to Banh Mi at home!
+I tried a few different proteins for Banh Mi, and so far, this lemongrass tofu is my absolute favorite.
+Mushrooms or tempeh will be great substitutes if you prefer, but seriously you must try this lemongrass tofu too!

 I’ve been lucky enough to drive only 20 minutes to Vietnamese bakery for the light crispy Vietnamese baguette for the last 3 years but I understand this might not be an option for you.
 In that case, regular sandwich roll or ciabatta will be a great substitute for that airy light Vietnamese baguette.
 I made a very classy Bánh Mì that everyone knows but Bánh Mì is really something you can be creative and playful to make your own.
 Before we start, I highly recommend you to make my plant-based pâté for the ultimate homemade Bánh Mì.

 This pâté recipe will knock your socks off!!
 It is so delicious, smooth and meaty that I actually LOVE this pâté much more than regular liver pâté.
 It is an amazing addition to your plant-based sandwiches and great pairing with your wine.

 Alrighty, are we ready to start a Plant-based Banh Mi with lemongrass tofu recipe?
 Let’s get started!